vivekannan/Rift/README.md

 #Boo
 Boo is an Atmel 8051 microcontroller interpreter written in Java.
-Boo is written with Atmel's 8051 in mind and therefore may not function properly with other 8051 microcontrollers.
+Boo is written with Atmel's 8051 in mind and therefore may not function properly with other 8051 family microcontrollers.

 ##Feature
 * Supports the following memory maps,